Downbeat-Interactive/tovian/site/guide/overview.md

 # Getting Started

 Welcome.
-This guide takes you from zero experience to fluency in Tovian.
+This guide will help you learn to speak Tovian.

 - [Alphabet & pronunciation](phonology.html): how to read sounds.
 - [Noun classes and cases](nouns.html): how nouns mark role.